-You can order custom-printed negatives through the Lumi app, or print them at home using inkjet-printable Inkofilm transparency sheets.
+You can order custom-printed negatives through the Inkodye app, or print them at home using inkjet-printable Inkofilm transparency sheets.
 For best results, the black areas of your negative must be opaque to sunlight.

 Negatives can be reused, if you take care not wrinkle them.
 Use a small amount of water or window-cleaning solution on a paper towel to wipe it clean.
 This method will allow you to reuse a negative dozens of times.

 Inkodye reacts primarily to bright UV and full-spectrum light, such as sunlight.
 There are many things that can affect how much sunlight your print is receiving: time of day, seasons, altitude, latitude, cloud cover, even placing glass or acrylic over your print will dampen the sun's rays.
 For best results we recommend printing around midday on a sunny day.
 If you're printing in overcast weather, double your exposure time, or wait until the color appears fully saturated.
 If it is too cloudy, Inkodye might not be able to fully react.

 You can also invest in a UV exposure unit such as the ones used for screen-printing.
 Follow our step-by-step guide for how to print Inkodye with UV light.

 Inkodye binds to any absorbent natural fiber such as cotton, linen, raw silk, jute, hemp, raw canvas, burlap, bamboo, muslin, wool and even raw leather, suede, untreated wood and unglazed ceramics.